-When a claim or adjustment request meets one of the exceptions to the submission deadline, the provider is required to submit a Timely Filing Appeals Request (F-13047 (07/12)) form with a paper claim or an Adjustment/Reconsideration Request (F-13046 (07/12)) form to override the submission deadline.
+When a claim or adjustment request meets one of the exceptions to the submission deadline, the provider is required to mail ForwardHealth a Timely Filing Appeals Request form (F-13047 (07/12)) with a paper claim or an Adjustment/Reconsideration Request form (F-13046 (07/12)) to override the submission deadline.
+If claims or adjustment requests are submitted electronically, the entire amount of the claim will be recouped.